Superconducting Instabilities in Strongly-Correlated Infinite-Layer Nickelates

 The discovery of superconductivity in infinite-layer nickelates has added a new family of materials to the fascinating growing class of unconventional superconductors.
 By incorporating the strongly correlated multi-orbital nature of the low-energy electronic degrees of freedom, we compute the leading superconducting instability from magnetic fluctuations relevant for infinite-layer nickelates.
 Specifically, by properly including the doping dependence of the Ni $d_{x^2-y^2}$ and $d_{z^2}$ orbitals as well as the self-doping band, we uncover a transition from $d$-wave pairing symmetry to nodal $s_\pm$ superconductivity, driven by strong fluctuations in the $d_{z^2}$-dominated orbital states.
 We discuss the properties of the resulting superconducting condensates in light of recent tunneling and penetration depth experiments probing the detailed superconducting gap structure of these materials.

 \textit{Introduction.---} Unconventional superconductivity is a hallmark signature of strongly correlated materials.
-Electron pairing in heavy-fermion systems~\cite{steg79} and high-$T_{\rm c}$ cuprates~\cite{bed86} are only the most prominent examples thereof.
-The recent finding of superconductivity in rare-earth based layered Ni$(3d^{9-\delta})$ oxides~\cite{li19} adds another chapter to the fascinating story.
-Key focus is on hole-doped infinite-layer nickelates~\cite{li19,zen20,osa20-1}, and a superconducting (SC) multilayer system has also been discovered~\cite{pan21}.
-Right away it was thought that, because of their similarity to the aforementioned Cu$(3d^9)$ oxides, the long sought-after 'cuprate-akin' pairing of $d_{x^2-y^2}$-wave symmetry had been finally found in nickelates.
+Electron pairing in heavy-fermion systems\;\cite{steg79} and high-$T_{\rm c}$ cuprates\;\cite{bed86} are only the most prominent examples thereof.
+The finding of a superconducting (SC) state in rare-earth based layered Ni$(3d^{9-\delta})$ oxides\;\cite{li19} adds another chapter to the fascinating story.
+Key focus is on hole-doped infinite-layer nickelates\;\cite{li19,zen20,osa20-1}, and a SC multilayer system has also been discovered\;\cite{pan21}.
+Right away it was thought that, because of their similarity to Cu$(3d^9)$ oxides, the long sought-after 'cuprate-akin' pairing of $d_{x^2-y^2}$-wave symmetry had been finally found in nickelates.
 But follow-up studies cast some doubt on this view.
-Two distinct types of gaps were detected in tunneling measurements, one of which exhibits a full gap~\cite{gu20}, and the isotropic character of the upper critical field $H_{\rm c2}$~\cite{xia20,Wang2021} is also very different from cuprates.
-Furthermore, recently an analysis of the London penetration depth well below $T_{\rm c}$ seems incompatible with a pure $d_{x^2-y^2}$ paired SC state~\cite{Chow_2022,Harvey_2022}.
+Two distinct types of gaps were detected in tunneling measurements, one of which exhibits a full gap\;\cite{gu20}, and the isotropic character of the upper critical field $H_{\rm c2}$\;\cite{xia20,Wang2021} is also very different from cuprates.
+Furthermore, recently an analysis of the London penetration depth well below $T_{\rm c}$ seems incompatible with a pure $d_{x^2-y^2}$ paired SC state\;\cite{Chow_2022,Harvey_2022} and further $H_{\rm c2}$ measurements unveiled Pauli-limit violation\cite{Chow_2204_12606}.

-At the normal-state level, several important differences between the correlated electronic structure of cuprates and infinite-layer nickelates have also been identified.
-For the latter systems, there is no clear evidence for long-range antiferromagnetic (AFM) order~\cite{hay99,wang20,Fowlie2022}, the doping-dependent Hall data point to a two-band scenario, and the SC dome is sandwiched between weakly-insulating doping regions~\cite{li20,zen20}.
-Moreover, the charge-transfer energy is larger for the nickelates~\cite{jia19,lec20-1,shen2021role}, locating them in a competing Mott-Hubbard vs. charge-transfer regime.
-In line with this, weaker Zhang-Rice~\cite{zha88} physics and possible multi-orbital processes have been revealed from electron energy-loss spectroscopy~\cite{goo21}.
+At the normal-state level, several important differences between the correlated electronic structure of cuprates and infinite-layer nickelates have been identified.
+In the nickelates, there is no clear evidence for long-range antiferromagnetic (AFM) order\;\cite{hay99,wang20,Fowlie2022}, the doping-dependent Hall data point to a two-band scenario, and the SC dome is sandwiched between weakly-insulating doping regions\;\cite{li20,zen20}.
+Moreover, the nickelate charge-transfer energy is larger\;\cite{jia19,lec20-1,shen2021role}, pointing to a competing Mott-Hubbard vs. charge-transfer regime.
+In line with this, weaker Zhang-Rice\;\cite{zha88} physics and possible multi-orbital processes have been revealed from electron energy-loss spectroscopy\;\cite{goo21}.